EENI Global Business School

 The main objective of the Bay of Bengal Initiative is to promote the multi-sectoral cooperation for the economic and social progress of the Bay of Bengal region.

-The Bay of Bengal Initiative provides a sole link between the Association of Southeast Asian Nations (ASEAN) and the SAARC bringing together 1.3 billion people (21% of the world's population), a combined gross domestic product of USD 750 billion and a total trade volume of 59 billion dollars under the Bay of Bengal Initiative free-trade area scheme.
+The Bay of Bengal Initiative provides a sole link between the Association of Southeast Asian Nations (ASEAN) and the SAARC bringing together 1.3 billion people (21% of the world's population), a combined GDP of USD 750 billion and a total trade volume of 59 billion dollars under the Bay of Bengal Initiative free-trade area scheme.

 Substantial progress has made in the negotiations on the Free Trade Agreement on trade in products.